-Baseline information on building activity and residential property prices relevant to the LYPMP includes:
+Baseline information on building activity and residential property prices relevant to the UGSVMP includes:

 - Building approvals data are considered to be one of the higher quality sources of information about regional economic activity (Kosturjak et al. 2015).
 The Australian Bureau of Statistics provides monthly updates and annual summaries of the number and value of residential building approvals (ABS 2015e).
 This information is available for Statistical Areas Level 2 since 2011/12, for Local Government Areas since 2012/13 and for Statistical Local Areas (similar to Local Government Areas) between 2002/03 and 2011/12.
-Bailey et al. (2012b) compiled this information for Yorke Peninsula, and reported that: - the number of building approvals increased by 38 per cent between 2001/02 and 2010/11, compared with a 3 per cent increase in South Australia. - the average value per approval increased from \$85,000 to \$190,000 (125 per cent) between 2001/02 and 2010/11, compared with \$128,000 to \$236,000 (85 per cent) in South Australia. - Bailey et al. (2012b) reported house price information sourced from RP Data Pty Ltd. The median house price in the Yorke Peninsula region (see Appendix C) increased from about \$77,300 to \$260,000 (237 per cent) between 2000/01 and 2010/11, compared with \$126,000 to \$370,000 (194 per cent) in South Australia (Bailey et al. 2012b).
-Other commercial organisations providing property sales data for a fee include CoreLogic and Australian Property Monitors.
+Bailey et al. (2012b) compiled this information for an area from the Yorke Peninsula Local Government Area and for the Wakefield and Mallala Local Government Areas, combined, reporting that: - the number of building approvals increased by 38 and 14 per cent, respectively, between 2001/02 and 2010/11, compared with a 3 per cent increase in South Australia. - the average value per approval increased from \$85,000 to \$190,000 (125 per cent), respectively, between 2001/02 and 2010/11, compared with \$128,000 to \$236,000 (85 per cent) in South Australia.